jamktiko/tc-productlab-manual/tc-productlab-manual.md

 The level of preparation and effort put into the pitch are also judged.

-If the team has a working demo that will also be judged in this category.
+If the team has a working demo, that will also be judged in this category.

+* How representative the demo is of the possible final product
+* How well the demo situation is organized
+* "Wow-factor"
+* How much has been accomplished based on the hours worked on the project

 ##### 4. The Financials